joseph-flinn/site/frontend/posts/what-how-management.md

 ---

-WHAT & HOW are the main tools for effective people development and management of a high performance team.
+WHAT & HOW are the main tools for effective people development and management of a high-performance team.
 WHAT & HOW leads to understanding the perspectives of direct reports to provide insights and opportunities for development for them.
 It also affords us the opportunity for self-development as we are required to put aside our perspective and learn about someone else's.
 They are the main tools that drive building trust on a team through inclusion, learning, feedback